tomaka/hlua/README.md

 In Lua, functions are exactly like regular variables.

+##### Error handling

+If your Rust function returns a `Result` object which contains an error, then a Lua error will be triggered.

 #### Manipulating Lua tables

 Manipulating a Lua table can be done by reading a `LuaTable` object.